 - Red Kidney Bean Dip (from It’s Not Complicated).
 A unique twist on bean dip using kidney beans.
 Such a pretty hue too.

 Hope you love this spicy hummus recipe as much as we do!

-Make this buffalo hummus?
+Did you make this buffalo hummus?
 That’s awesome!
-Love it if you left a comment below.
+Please leave a comment below.
 Love to hear how you enjoyed it!
 Many thanks!

 - 19 ounce can of unsalted (or no salt added) chickpeas , rinsed and drained (a 540 millilitre can or about 2 cups)

 - ⅓ cup hot sauce (your favourite variety)